liferay/liferay-docs/devGuide/en/chapters/06-accessing-remote-services.markdown

       }
     );

-And here is an example URL you can construct to retrieve these records:
+If you wanted to retrieve these records using a URL, you could specify a URL like this one:

     http://localhost:8081/api/jsonws/skinny-web.skinny/get-skinny-ddl-records/ddl-record-set-id/15002

-#### Return Values

-The return value is a JSON Array containing all of the records of the specified dynamic data list:
+For this example, the return value is a `JSONArray` containing all of the records of the specified Dynamic Data List.
+The `JSONArray` might look similar to this one:

     [
         {